-Reference# Commitment Departmental Lead 5.3.1 We will improve access to information and the protection of privacy by: DOJ ♦ Developing and proposing amendments to the Access to Information and Protection of Privacy Act (ATIPP Act) DOJ ♦ Creating a GNWT privacy framework and management programs, so that the privacy protections in the ATIPP Act are administered consistently and fairly DOJ ♦ Ensuring online training is available on access to information and protection of privacy requirements for GNWT employees as well as employees of territorial public bodies DOJ ♦ Continuing to safeguard and improve the security and integrity of the information entrusted to government on behalf of residents, businesses and visitors.
-FIN 5.3.2 We will implement the government's new Financial Administration Act in order to improve government-wide planning and accountability, and overall fiscal responsibility.
-FIN 5.3.3 We will improve collaboration for easier access to government programs and services online, including by: FIN ♦ Aligning territorial approaches with pan-Canadian efforts to establish and use digital identities for online government ♦ Creating a single integrated online portal for residents and businesses to securely transact with government ♦ Increasing online accessibility to driver and motor vehicle services as well as commercial permitting services Participating in national surveys to assess both resident and business satisfaction with government service delivery.
-5.3.4 We will maximize citizens' ability to access government by using consistent approaches to social media, visual identity, and overall communications.
-EXEC 5.3.5 We will establish an Open Government Policy to enhance civic participation, increase the availability and accessibility of information about government activities, and explore new technologies for openness and accountability.
-EXEC 5.3.6 We will improve public visibility and accessibility of Cabinet by organizing Cabinet meetings in each region of the NWT, holding selected Committee-of-Cabinet meetings in public, and meeting with standing committees in public more frequently.
-EXEC 5.3.7 We will improve opportunities for meaningful public input into government decision making by improving access to government public engagement initiatives and reporting on how public views have shaped government decisions.
-EXEC 5.3.8 We will enhance collaboration between Cabinet and Regular Members by exploring more options to formally work together, and strengthening processes for consistently sharing and tracking information provided to standing committees.
-EXEC 5.3.9 We will do a better job of making our residents aware of the mechanisms available to appeal government decisions.
-EXEC
+Reference# Departmental Lead Commitment 5.3.1 We will improve access to information and the protection of privacy by: DOJ ♦ Developing and proposing amendments to the Access to Information and Protection of Privacy Act (ATIPP Act) .
+DOJ ♦ Creating a GNWT privacy framework and management programs, so that the privacy protections in the ATIPP Act are administered consistently and fairly.
+DOJ Ensuring online training is available on access to information and protection of privacy requirements for GNWT employees as well as employees of territorial public bodies.
+FIN ♦ Continuing to safeguard and improve the security and integrity of the information entrusted to government on behalf of residents, businesses and visitors.
+5.3.2 FIN We will implement the government's new Financial Administration Act in order to improve government-wide planning and accountability, and overall fiscal responsibility.
+5.3.3 We will improve collaboration for easier access to government programs and services online, including by: FIN ♦ Aligning territorial approaches with pan-Canadian efforts to establish and use digital identities for online government.
+FIN ♦ Creating a single integrated online portal for residents and businesses to securely transact with government.
+INF ♦ Increasing online accessibility to driver and motor vehicle services as well as commercial permitting services.
+FIN Participating in national surveys to assess both resident and business satisfaction with government service delivery.
+5.3.4 EIA We will maximize citizens' ability to access government by using consistent approaches to social media, visual identity, and overall communications.
+5.3.5 EIA We will establish an Open Government Policy to enhance civic participation, increase the availability and accessibility of information about government activities, and explore new technologies for openness and accountability.
+5.3.6 EIA We will improve public visibility and accessibility of Cabinet by organizing Cabinet meetings in each region of the NWT, holding selected Committee-of-Cabinet meetings in public, and meeting with standing committees in public more frequently.
+5.3.7 EIA We will improve opportunities for meaningful public input into government decision-making by improving access to government public engagement initiatives and reporting on how public views have shaped government decisions.
+5.3.8 EIA We will enhance collaboration between Cabinet and Regular Members by ensuring early, regular and open consultation by Cabinet with Regular Members and Committees of the Legislative Assembly, exploring more options to formally work together, and strengthening processes for consistently sharing and tracking information provided to standing committees.
+5.3.9 EIA We will develop and implement an effective communications plan to make residents aware of the mechanisms available to appeal government decisions.